Beginning August 23, 2021, all permit applications are to be submitted electronically via our online permitting system, ViewPoint.

-You may come into Town Hall to take permits and talk to a building official during our office hours.
+You may come into Town Hall to talk to a building official during our office hours.

 We will no longer being doing title searches by email.
 You may come into the building and use the computer in the hall to find the information you require, permits, surveys and plans.

-If you have any questions about this new procedure, please email Ashley Frey or Lisa Mason.
+If you have any questions about this new procedure, please email Ashley Lukaniec or Lisa Mason

-Note: The 2018 Connecticut State Building Code is effective as of October 1, 2018; for a list of the model codes and state amendments thereto please see the following link: 2018-CT-State-Building-Code Or the State website.
+Note: The 2022 Connecticut State Building Code is effective as of October 1, 2022; for a list of the model codes and state amendments thereto please see the following link: 2022-CT-State-Building-Code Or the State website.

 You can now follow us on Instagram @ darienbuildingdepartment

 C-PACE (Commercial Property Assessed Clean Energy) financing from the Connecticut Green Bank enables owners of commercial, industrial, non-profit, and multi-family properties to make affordable clean energy upgrades that will reduce energy usage and costs.
 For information, visit: HERE.